 Prior to mixing you will find two metal inserts under the child proof caps. these inserts tightly seal the cans against solvent evaporation.
 I find these easiest to remove by hammering a small screwdriver through a cap, and prying it out.

-Solvent evaporation is the main means by which CPES ages, store the cans in a temperature stable environment such as a cellar, with the caps tightly screwed on, and 1.9 litre packs are useable well over a year later, bigger cans even longer.
+Solvent evaporation is the main means by which CPES ages.
+Store the cans in a temperature stable environment such as a cellar, with the caps tightly screwed on.
+1.9 litre packs will be useable well over a year later, bigger cans even longer.
 The resins do not go off or set in the cans.

 ALL epoxy resins can cause skin sensitisation.
-Please always wear rubber gloves when working with CPES.
+Please always wear rubber gloves when working with Clear Penetrating Epoxy Sealer.

 Priming for Caulks and similar

-Modern polyurethane caulks, such as 3M 5200, will bind extremely strongly to CPES, as will the hybrid caulk Everbuild Stixall.
+Modern polyurethane caulks, such as 3M 5200, will bind extremely strongly to Clear Penetrating Epoxy Sealer, as will the hybrid caulk Everbuild Stixall.
 This capability can be used to very good effect to achieve permanently sealed boat hulls, and permanent flexible sealed joints in timber framed houses etc.